navigation bar

 Hazards to navigation

-There are no major hazards to navigation on this reach of the Ouachita River, which flows as a Class I flatwater stream between Arkadelphia and SH 128.
+There are no major hazards to navigation on this reach of the Ouachita River, which flows as a Class I flatwater stream between Arkadelphia and Nix Ferry Road.
 Almost any able-bodied paddler can enjoy this run.

 River access points